cyclus/cyclus/README.rst

 because there are some use cases which require installation from source, we have compiled a list of instructions that should be successful.
 (Note that the HDF5 interface is not working on Yosemite as of 1-Apr-2015.
-Ignore related warningswhen building cyclus).
+Ignore related warnings when building cyclus).
 Use a Mac platform at your own risk, we strongly recommend sticking to Linux for development.

 This guide assumes that the user has root access (to issue sudo commands) and